People emergencies at the barn – make a plan!

-Unfortunately, not all emergencies at the barn are horse accidents.
-Many are horse related, and sometimes the people get hurt.
-You can, with some careful planning, have a plan and a course of action to follow if someone does get hurt.
+- Not all emergencies at the barn are the horses being clumsy fools, sometimes the humans get hurt.
+You can, with some careful planning, have a course of action to follow if someone does get hurt.

 As well thought out as your barn rules and guidelines may be, it’s still a good idea to create an emergency plan.
 Some things to think about:

--Are emergency contact numbers for boarders and students readily available?
+- Are emergency contact numbers for boarders and students readily available?
 Or are they lost in pile of papers somewhere on a desk that may or not be organized?
-(Idea to put them on a big list of boarder’s contact info?)
+An idea to put them on a big list of boarder’s contact info?

 If you have an emergency and there are extra hands around, everyone can pitch in and help.
 There’s a lot to be done while waiting for help: